 A signature piece of positive psychology is the VIA (values in action) hierarchical classification of 6 virtues and 24-character strengths.
-These character strengths are universalin nature and are found across cultures.
-Character strengths are positive, trait-like capacities for thinking, feeling, and behaving in ways that benefit oneself and others in the society.
-It influences in a manner that it leads to betterment of every member of community.
+These character strengths are universaland are found across cultures.
+Character strengths are positive, trait-like capacities for thinking, feeling, and behaving in ways that benefit oneself and others in society.
+It influences in a manner that it leads to the betterment of every member of community.